mattlean/sleep-score/README.md

 A time asleep meeting or exceeding the poor minimum duration goal, but still under the fair minimum duration goal would be considered a poor time asleep.

-We will use the following fas our time asleep goals for our example:
+We will use the following as our time asleep goals for our example:

 | Grade     | Example | Window of Duration |
 | --------- | ------- | ------------------ |